ParallelMaths/parallel/pages/10-35-summer-sums.md

 ## 1. QI mathematics

 Here is a neat video from the BBC show “QI”, which demonstrates a lovely maths trick.

+(This trick was mentioned in a Year 9 Parallelogram, but the video clip is a lovely and funny demonstration of the trick, so it is worth watching and following the explanation again.)

 @[youtube](FN8cwiDKrkI?rel=0) _(If you have problems watching the video, right click to open it in a new window)_